Anthropic Front End Interview Guide

 Values and safety round

-Anthropic is unusually explicit about values.
-Use real stories about changing your mind, pushing back on a decision, balancing user value with safety, handling misuse or instruction-injection risks, and reasoning about concerns around AI deployment.
+Anthropic is direct about its values.
+Use real stories about changing your mind, pushing back on a decision, balancing user value with safety, handling misuse or instruction-injection risks, and thinking through concerns about AI deployment.

 Recommended preparation strategy